sitespeedio/browsertime/jsdoc/tutorials/06-Error-handling.md

 If you do catch the error, you should make sure you report it yourself with the [error function](Commands.html#error), so you can see that in the HTML report.
 This is needed for all errors except navigating/measuring a URL.
 They will automatically be reported (since they are always important).

-If you measuring a page in a user journey and it fails, you can stop your measurements as a failure and not collect any metrics. anything.
+If you measuring a page in a user journey and it fails, you can stop your measurements as a error and not collect any metrics.
+This works from Browsertime 21.2.0 and sitespeed.io 33.0.0.

 ```JavaScript
 /**